Newsletter

 Once you can tell the whole story in 40-60 sentences (the summary of each scene), we can go crazy pantsing our way forward within each scene - knowing the purpose and the ending of each to maintain continuity and a sense of direction.

 Several additional things are part of a novel plan - including your writing intention, setting accountability consequences, creating weekly progress reports and celebrating key milestones.
-Joe Bunting, Founder of The Write Practice, will talk you through it (free) - External link opens in new tab or windowhttps://www.youtube.com/watch?v=puHqYlqdZUE.
+Joe Bunting, Founder of The Write Practice, will talk you through it (free) - https://www.youtube.com/watch?v=puHqYlqdZUE.